telerik/blazor-docs/components/textarea/overview.md

 * `Class` - the CSS class that will be rendered on the main wrapping element.

+* `DebounceDelay` - `int` - Specifies the time in milliseconds between the last typed symbol and the updating of the value.
+The default value is 150ms.

 * `Enabled` - `bool`, defaults to `true` - whether the TextArea is enabled.

+* Events - see the [Events]({%slug textarea-events%}) article for more information.

 * `Id` - renders as the `id` attribute on the `<textarea>` element, so you can attach a `<label for="">`.